-Happily Ever After is the newest fireworks spectacular at the Magic Kingdom.
-This show replaced Wishes, and made its debut on Friday night, May 12, 2017.
+Happily Ever After is a fantastic nighttime fireworks spectacular at the Magic Kingdom.
+This show originally replaced Wishes, and made its initial debut on Friday night, May 12, 2017.

 Show Duration: 18 minutes

 Check MyDisneyExperience or a times guide for daily showtimes.